Who Will Stand to Save America?

 When we turn to America, the land of the free and the home of the brave, we see young people living in luxury with cell phones, flat-screen televisions, and food in their stomachs.
 Yet, those same young people have no real conception of the misery of human beings around the world.
 Too many of them are pawns, pushed around an enormous chessboard by oligarchs who regard America as a prize to be won.

-Consider the “State of the Union” in 2021.
-Our people have huddled in fear for almost two years, jockeyed to and fro by tyrannical health officials, locked down, and masked.
+Consider the “State of the Union” in 2022.
+Our people have huddled in fear for over two years, jockeyed to and fro by tyrannical health officials, locked down, and masked.
 Our economy has been severely damaged and may be entirely crushed by nationwide vaccine passports that will prevent half the country from shopping and conducting business.
 As the conservative radio host Wayne Allyn Root recently wrote:

 America, the erstwhile beacon of hope for the world, has left Afghanistan in defeat and disgrace, demonstrating to the world that her spine of bravery and righteousness has dissolved into sludge.